- 4 minutes to read

 Example 3: Check if Result from Another Formula Equals Value

 You can use the result of another formula function as input.
-For example, extracting values with regex and checking if they equal a specific value:
+For example, extracting values with regex and checking if they equal a specific value.

 Input